 - Discuss the importance of the scientific method in anthropological research.

-- Identify the ethical responsibilities and concerns in the conducting of anthropological research.
+- Identify the correct methods and ethical responsibilities involved in conducting archaeological, biological, ethnographic, and/or linguistic research.

 - ANTH 3 Culture and Language (3 units)

 - ANTH 9 Introduction to Archaeology (3 units)